misleadingname/shuzu/README.md

  - Look for the `!!!
 NUCLEAR OPTIONS !!!` section and click the `nuke` button.
  - After the database is nuked, you can start configuring everything else.

+### Adding banners
+Shuzu will pick a random banner from the `image/banners/{board}` directory.
+Banners have resolution of 468x80px.

+To add new banners copy your banner to `image/banners/{target board}`(Create if doesn't exist).

 ## Good practice
 It's generally a good idea to do these if you ask me.
  - Restrict the users from accessing anything in `/include`.